SebastianAhl/Java_Selenium_Tutorial/README.md

 # Description
 This project is intended to provide an easy introduction to programming with [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) using Java.
 The project demonstrates the use of Selenium for automated testing of websites.

-This branch shows the same tests as the main branch but with the use of Maven as building tool.
+This branch shows the same tests as the main branch but with the use of Apache Maven as building tool.
+Please read "infos apache maven - mvn.md" in the repository root for further information.

 I tried to use the [Test Practices of Selenium](https://www.selenium.dev/documentation/test_practices/) and the encouraged use of [Page object models](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/).